melvinko2009/BinanceDCABot/README.md

 ## Getting Started

 First, you will need a Binance account.
 Next, you will need to create a Binance API Key and Secret in order to access the Binance API.
-There are many tutorials on how to create the Binance API Key and Secret I personally set the key and secret as enviroment variables.
-And besides money to place the orders everything you should have everything you need.
+There are many tutorials on how to create the Binance API Key and Secret.
+I personally set the key and secret as enviroment variables.
+Besides the money to place the orders  you should have everything you need.

 ## Overview